 As you might expect, cordyceps are now in demand.
 They can be cultured from a natural spore in a controlled environment.
 After this, the active ingredient, cordycepin, increases.
 This makes the cultivated mushrooms more effective.

 Let’s take a look at the amazing health benefits of cordyceps:

 Cordyceps mushrooms protect the heart, kidneys and liver

 The Chinese use cordyceps as a treatment for diseases of the kidneys, such as renal dysfunction and failure, chronic nephritis, pyelonephritis and nephritic syndrome.
-As with heart transplants, these mushrooms can be a kidney transplant aid; they prevent infection or rejection of the new organ by increasing production of red blood cells.
+As with heart transplants, these mushrooms can be a kidney transplant aid; they prevent infection or rejection of the new organ by increasing the production of red blood cells.

-Cordyceps mushrooms can stabilize blood sugar
+Cordyceps mushrooms can stabilize blood sugar.

 Studies have concluded that cordyceps assist blood sugar level management, making them a great aid for diabetics.
 The mushrooms increase insulin sensitivity and lower the insulin response to an immoderate carbohydrate intake.
 They can establish this balance in just over two weeks.